-USPS Mail Forwarding – What You Need to Know
+Address Change USPS – What to Know About Forwarding Mail

-One of the things that many buyers and sellers research is how to forward their mail with the post office.
+One of the things that many buyers and sellers research are how to forward their mail with the post office.

 You have so many issues to think about when moving – your moving date, hiring movers, turning off and setting up utilities, new school district – the list goes on and on.

 In the past, I have written on who to notify your address has changed.
-After buying or selling a home, it is one of the essential things you can do to ensure you get your mail in a timely fashion.
+After buying or selling a home, you can do essential things to ensure you get your mail in a timely fashion.

 The resource provides some of the usual groups of people you will want to know, along with numerous other organizations you might not think about.